shabin5785/react-notes/Notes_1.md

 - one solution for this to pass around history props via the hierarchy.
 But this is a bad practice knows as props drilling or props tunneling.
 Cause children in tree who doesnt need this property needs to pass it around as well.

 - higher order component is a fn that takes a component a input, modifies and  returns another component as the output.

+- react dom router has a higher order component named withRouter.
+We can use this to wrap any child component that we need and enhance it to have router props and features.